xiegeo/modbusone/README.md

 ### Architecture
 ![modbusone architecture](./modbusone_architecture.svg)

-For usage examples, see examples/memory and handler2serial_test.go
+For more usage examples, see examples/memory and handler2serial_test.go

 ## Why